Your shopping cart is empty.

 We welcome those who are keen to learn about autism and supporting autistic people as well as those who are experienced and qualified.
-We very much value and welcome applications from autistic people and those with personal experience of autism within their family or community.
+We value and welcome applications from autistic people and those with personal experience of autism within their family or community.

 We are a great size and with services across Scotland (including a school, care homes, outreach, advisory services and housing support), we have career and personal development opportunities.
 We aim to work with requests for casual, part-time, fixed term as well as full-time applications.
 We are not too big though- with around 1,000 colleagues we still have opportunities to connect and learn from one another.